dmritrekker/trekker/doc/source/guide/XACT.rst

 .. note::

-    - Inferior brain stem (I_BS) is considered part of the brain stem (BS) and is not currently used as a separate label during tractography.
+    - Inferior brain stem (I_BS) is a part of the brain stem (BS).
+While it is not used as a separate label during tractography, it is included for completeness and can be used for consequent filtering of streamlines.

     - Abnormality (ABN) region is optional.
 This region can be included to represent tumours or other lesions if they are present.
 Please use ``prepXact``'s ``--abnormality`` option to include this region in the XACT file.
 If not provided, the related rules are ignored.